mariacdiniz/mariacdiniz/README.md

 - 👋 Hi, I’m @mariacdiniz
-- 👀 I’m interested in learning more about front-end area
+- 👀 I’m interested in learning more about front-end and back end area :) hopefully becoming a full stack developer in the future
 - 🌱 I’m currently doing software engineering college
 - 💞️ I’m looking to collaborate with an internship or programs to help me improve my skills :)
 - 📫 How to reach me -> mariaclara.vianadiniz18@gmail.com